OctoPrint/OctoPrint/docs/development/environment.rst

   * Pressing f5 will now start OctoPrint in debug

-  * Your terminal inside vscode uses the virtrual python environment
+  * Your terminal inside vscode uses the virtual python environment

   * Saving a file will run an auto formatter and import sort

   * Ctrl + shift + b can be used to run the 'build docs' task to rebuild the documentation